28 May Dry Needling or Acupuncture – What is the difference?

 Who can perform Acupuncture?

-Again anyone!
-Unfortunately, in Acupuncture is not a protected title which means that anyone can say they perform Acupuncture, even when in fact they are using Dry Needling techniques.
+Unfortunately, in Acupuncture is not a protected title which means that anyone can say they perform Acupuncture, even when in fact they are using Dry Needling techniques and not qualified.
 This is often confusing, and commonly seen.
-Even more confusing is that some practitioners are dual qualified.
+This is why so many clients say that have had Acupuncture before when referring to Dry Needling performed by anyone else but an Acupuncturist.

 Acupuncture vs Acupuncturist?